Jari57/studio-agents/WHITEPAPER.md

 │  │  LIVEWIRE SESSIONS ALBUM RELEASE         │  │
 │  │  ─────────────────────────────────────   │  │
 │  │  [Audio Preview]  [Photo Gallery]        │  │
-│  │  Whip's debut full-length captured the   │  │
+│  │  The artist's debut full-length captured the   │  │
-│  │  raw energy of Red Hook streets...       │  │
+│  │  raw energy of the underground scene...       │  │
 │  │  [Read More →]                           │  │
 │  └──────────────────────────────────────────┘  │
 └────────────────────────────────────────────────┘